Understanding the Real Risks: GLP-1 and Pancreatitis

 How Worried Should a GLP-1 User Be About Pancreatitis?

-Kidney issues are another health risk with GLP-1s.
+Kidney issues are another health risk associated with GLP-1s.
 As a Zepbound user for more than six months, I can tell you that my Stage 4 chronic kidney disease has improved to Stage 2 while using the medication.
 However, it can also go the other way if you don't follow the doctor's orders, especially if you end up dehydrated a lot.

 The Future of Pancreatitis Risk Reduction